Alluxio/alluxio/docs/en/Architecture-DataFlow.md

 ### Write to UFS Only (`THROUGH`)

 With `THROUGH`, data is written to under storage synchronously without being cached to Alluxio workers.
-This write type ensures that data will be persisted after write completes, but the speed is limited by the under storage throughput.
+This write type ensures that data will be persisted after the write completes, but the speed is limited by the under storage throughput.